billpg/POP3Listener/BuildYourOwnPOP3Server.md

 for now.

 ## Suggested exercise:
-- Add a folder field to username/password table.
+- Add a folder field to username/password table and return a list of files for the user's mailbox folder's contents.
-- Return a list of files for the authenticated mailbox by returning that user's mailbox folder's contents.
+- Automatically work-around any file names with spaces or any non-ASCII characters.

 # Message Retrieval
 As discussed earlier, we can't do much with a mailbox listing without a way to retrieve that message.
 Again, this is a new handler you can set.
 The default